FractionEstate/cardano-base-rust/cardano-vrf-pure/VRF_PARITY_COMPLETE.md

 ## Conclusion

-The Rust VRF implementation now produces **byte-for-byte identical** outputs to Cardano's libsodium implementation for all tested operations.
+The Rust VRF implementation now produces **bit-for-bit identical** outputs to Cardano's libsodium implementation for all tested operations.
 This achievement validates the pure Rust cryptographic primitives and ensures compatibility with the Cardano blockchain's VRF requirements.

 **All 35 unit tests pass.
 All official test vectors validate.
 VRF parity: COMPLETE. ✅**